Santorini santorini village guide - photo by Mike Kw

 Perissa — The Beach Party Town

-The island’s longest black sand beach stretches 5km at Perissa, lined with beach bars, fish tavernas, water sports, and — in the afternoon — DJs and daytime parties popular with the 20–30 age group.
-The historic church of Saint Irene stands here: when Venetian sailors first arrived at Santorini, this was what they saw, and from then on they called the island “Santa Irini” — which over centuries became Santorini.
-In the evenings Perissa quiets considerably as the nightlife moves to Fira.
+Five kilometres of black sand beach, lined with beach bars, fish tavernas, water sports, and — from mid-afternoon onward — DJs and daytime parties that draw a mostly 20–30 crowd.
+It gets loud.
+That’s the point.
+The historic church of Saint Irene stands here, and it’s the reason the island has its name at all: when Venetian sailors first arrived, this church was what they saw from the water, and they called the place “Santa Irini,” which slowly became Santorini over the centuries.
+In the evenings the energy shifts noticeably as the nightlife crowd migrates up to Fira.

 Akrotiri — History and Lighthouse

-The village of Akrotiri is home to the island’s most important archaeological site (the Bronze Age city buried in 1613 BC) and to the lighthouse at the island’s southernmost tip.
-The excavation site is globally unique — scientists from around the world come to study it.
-When excavations began in 1967, the resulting tourist boom forced the Greek government to introduce new laws protecting the volcanic earth and vineyards from overdevelopment.
-The nearby Red Beach is one of the island’s most dramatic.
+The village of Akrotiri sits beside the island’s most important archaeological site — a Bronze Age city buried in 1613 BC and excavated from 1967 onward.
+Scientists from around the world come to study it.
+The excavation site is globally significant in a way that most tourist sites simply aren’t, and the roofed structure built over it makes it accessible year-round regardless of weather.
+The resulting tourist boom after excavations began actually pushed the Greek government to pass new laws protecting the volcanic earth and vineyards from overdevelopment.
+The lighthouse at the island’s southernmost tip is a good reason to drive out here even if you’ve already done the ruins.
+The nearby Red Beach is one of the island’s most dramatic stretches of coastline.

 How to Get Between Villages